Visit Waikiki Beach in the winter

 From outdoor activities to cultural attractions and winter festivals, there is something for everyone in Waikiki during the winter months.
+Check out some of our top recommendations below for what to do in Waikiki if you’re visiting in January.

 Celebrate the New Year